adrian88888888/AHK-Virtual-Desktop-Library/README.md

 OnDesktopSwitch(){
-	MsgBox, I run every time the desktop changes, I stop with the key "s" ; one of the things you can put here is FocusLastIfOnDesktop(): if you go to another desktop ; and everything is minimized it will press alt tab
+	MsgBox, I run every time the desktop changes, I stop with the key "s" }
-}

 s::CallFunctionOnDesktopSwitch(false) ; stops calling OnDesktopSwitch()